Lucas-Gruber/cheat-sheets/apps/checkmk.md

 1. Go to backup targets on the *Site backup page* and click on *Add target*
 2. Enter a unique ID, Title and absolute fie path.
    >***Note: **The file path refers to the system, not the site.*
-3. Then go back and click on
+3. Then go back and click on *Backup encryption keys* and create a new key on *Add key*
+4. Specify a meaningful name and a secure password unter *Passphrase*
+   >**

 #### 2. Creating a backup job
 #### 2. Creating a backup